 The entire process is nowadays not very clear yet but it’s certain that a huge impact in the Cenotes formation is due to a huge asteroid that hit the earth about 65.000 years ago in what is now occupied by the Yucatan State, more precisely in the town called Chicxulub, on the coast north of Merida.
 It is in fact called Chicxulub crater.

-I was in Chicxulub for a month on a house sitting assignment but, as expected, there was no evidence of the crater, is now covered by 65 million years of sediment, much of which now has solidified to limestone.
+I was in Chicxulub for a month on a house-sitting assignment but, as expected, there was no evidence of the crater, is now covered by 65 million years of sediment, much of which now has solidified to limestone.

 Besides its impact on the formation of the cenotes, the Chicxulub crater also raised the interest of scientists for its possible role in the vast extinction of species that took place 65 million years ago.
 Much has been written about it and you can check out this article for further reading.

-But what’s the formation process of a cenote?
+What is the formation process of a cenote?

-The limestone rocks allow the rainwater to filtrate through the cracks in the soil, favoring the erosion of rocks and, during centuries, allowing caves and water deposits to keep forming until the roof collapses as well.
+The limestone rocks allow the rainwater to filtrate through the cracks in the soil, favoring the erosion of rocks and, for centuries, allowing caves and water deposits to keep forming until the roof collapses as well.

 That’s briefly the formation process of a cenote.